rbishop/part_time/README.md

 prototyping and hackathons.

-Most background job processing libraries require they be run in a separate process and in most cases rrequire a whole other database such as Redis.
+Most background job processing libraries require they be run in a separate process and in most cases require a whole other database such as Redis.
 This adds a lot of overhead and complexity to applications that might not need something so robust.
 Extra processes also means more memory, and contrary to popular belief, memory isn't cheap when you're renting it.
 Part-time runs right in the same process as your Ruby application.

-Part-time's API also mimics Mike Perham's excellent [Sidekiq](https://github.com/mperham/sidekiq) libary, so should your background processing needs grow, you can upgrade to Siedkiq with minimal effort.
+Part-time's API mimics Mike Perham's excellent [Sidekiq](https://github.com/mperham/sidekiq) libary, so should your background processing needs grow, you can upgrade to Siedkiq with minimal effort.

+For serious multi-threading mayhem pair Part-time with the [Puma](https://github.com/puma/puma) web server to make your application so efficient that you'll have companies like Heroku and Engine Yard pulling their hair out.

 ## Installation